rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Parts List

 To use ROSflight to its full potential, you will need the following parts.
-Some parts are onboard your MAV (Minature Aerial Vehicle), others are on the ground.
+Some parts are onboard your MAV (Miniature Aerial Vehicle), others are on the ground.
 ROSflight supports both multirotor and fixed-wing vehicles.

 *Onboard the MAV*

 1. Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)
-2. Flight Controller (FC)
+1. Flight Controller (FC)
-3. Vibration Isolation for FC
+1. Vibration Isolation for FC
-4. Any external sensors
+1. Any external sensors
-5. R/C Receiver
+1. R/C Receiver
-6. Onboard Computer
+1. Onboard Computer
-7. Wi-Fi Antenna, or access of some kind to ground-station, wireless network (e.g. Ubiquiti Bullet) *Ground Station*
+1. Wi-Fi Antenna, or access of some kind to ground-station, wireless network (e.g. Ubiquiti Bullet)

+*Ground Station*

-8. Ground-Station, Wireless Network (e.g. Wi-Fi Router, Ubiquiti Rocket)
+1. Ground-Station, Wireless Network (e.g. Wi-Fi Router, Ubiquiti Rocket)
-9. R/C transmitter
+1. R/C transmitter
-10. Laptop or base station computer
+1. Laptop or base station computer
-11. Joystick (Xbox controller)
+1. Joystick (Xbox controller)

-## Frame, Motors, ESCs, Battery and Propeller
+## Frame, Motors, ESCs, Battery, and Propeller

 We do not officially support any specific multirotor or airplane frame, motor, ESC, Battery or Propeller combination.
 There are a lot of great resources for building your own MAV, and there are a lot of great kits out there that have all of these parts.

 If you are designing your own multirotor or airplane, you may want to look at [ecalc](https://www.ecalc.ch/), an online tool which can help you design a proper ESC/Battery/Motor/Propeller system for your MAV.

 Some things to keep in mind as you design or build your MAV.

 * Most kits do not include space for an onboard computer, cameras, laser scanners or other sensors.
 Be sure to think about where these components are going to go, and how their placement will affect the CG of the MAV.
 * You will likely also need to customize the power circuitry of your MAV to provide power at some specific voltage to your onboard computer.
 Many people like to separate the power electronics (The ESCs and motors) from the computer and onboard sensors.
 This can really come in handy if you are trying to develop code on the MAV, because you can have the computer on and sensors powered, and not worry at all about propellers turning on and causing injury as you move the aircraft about by hand.
 We will talk about this more when we talk about wiring up your MAV.
 * Cheap propellers can cause a huge amount of vibration.
 Consider buying high-quality propellers, doing a propeller balance, or both.
 RCGroups, DIY Drones and Youtube have some awesome guides on how to do propeller balancing.
 * ESCs will need to be calibrated from 2000 to 1000 us

 ## Flight Controller

 ROSflight is best supported on the Openpilot Revolution from [hobbyking.com](https://hobbyking.com/en_us/openpilot-cc3d-revolution-revo-32bit-flight-controller-w-integrated-433mhz-oplink.html?___store=en_us).
 It works on most variants of the revo and naze32 flight controller.
 Configuring a new board is relatively straight-forward, assuming that the board uses an STM32F4xx or STM32F1xx processor.

 !!! warning
     We have seen some problems using off-brand versions of flight controllers because the accelerometers are of very poor quality, which can mess with the firmware; try to avoid those if you can.